 Enter the code that describes the entity filing the return.
-The type of return must match the type of entity indicated in part A of federal form 1041.
-For pooled income funds, enter H (charitable trust).
+The entity type indicated must match the type of entity indicated in part A of federal form 1041.
+If multiple entity types are indicated in part A of federal form 1041, attach an explanation of how trust income from Utah sources is allocated to each entity type and indicate the entity type that is the dominant source of Utah trust income without subtracting income distributed to beneficiaries.
+For pooled income funds, enter H (Charitable Trust).